 Sight reading, which is the ability to play unfamiliar music directly from a written score, is an extremely valuable skill for musicians to have.
 Without the ability to sight read fluently, musicians are limited to playing music they can play by ear or else have memorized.
-To develop sight reading skills, focused sight reading practice is necessary.
+To develop your skills, focused practice is necessary.
 In this article, we’ll take an in-depth look at how to build your sight reading ability.

 Using our sight reading practice tips will help you learn to sight read with confidence